BIGJRA/BIGJRA.github.io/rejuv.md

 ladder down and beat the grunt.

-Outside there are 3 hidden *Yellow Shards.* The middle section is just two optional battles, so beat them if you’d like and enter the door on the right side.
+Outside there are 3 hidden *Yellow Shards.* The middle section is just two optional battles, so beat them if you'd like and enter the door on the right side.
 Beat the grunt representing the amazing power of Gen 4 bug types, then head up the ladder.

-Hidden around here and down are two *Yellow Shards.* Enter the bottom ladder and exit the right door: you’ll find another hidden *Yellow Shard* and a **Falinks.** Back up the ladder, head up and then right.
+Hidden around here and down are two *Yellow Shards.* Enter the bottom ladder and exit the right door: you'll find another hidden *Yellow Shard* and a **Falinks.** Back up the ladder, head up and then right.

-Via the nearby door you’ll find a *Power Bracer.* Behind the grunt is a *Poke Toy.* Head up and you’ll find, surprise, 3 more hidden *Yellow Shards.*
+Via the nearby door you'll find a *Power Bracer.* Behind the grunt is a *Poke Toy.* Head up and you'll find, surprise, 3 more hidden *Yellow Shards.*

 Talk to the group up at the top, then head to the left.
 On the left side